home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### String filters

-- Filter `urlencode` will convert an object to a percent-encoded ASCII text string (e.g., for GET requests using `application/x-www-form-urlencoded`).
+- Filter `urlencode` will convert an object to a percent-encoded ASCII text string (e.g., for HTTP requests using `application/x-www-form-urlencoded`).

 ### Regular expressions